SORTEE/ecoevorxiv/03_policy.Rmd

 - **Like other preprint servers, EcoEvoRxiv is inclined to reject submissions that are found to be posted on other platforms**.
 Having the same preprint posted on multiple platforms, authors may find it difficult to keep the different versions on the different platforms updated; may cause issues with citations and other usage metrics, making it difficult to track downstream impacts of the preprint; and creates unnecessary redundancy in academic literature.

 - **For postprints, it is the authors’ responsibility to connect their postprint to the published version of the article and ensure that the postprint adheres to the publisher’s copyright and self-archiving policy**.
-Publisher policies on self-archiving of preprints and postprints can be found on the Sherpa-Romeo webpage.
+Publisher policies on self-archiving of preprints and postprints can be found on Jisc's Open Policy Finder (https://openpolicyfinder.jisc.ac.uk/; formerly Sherpa Romeo).

 *Manuscripts will not be hosted when violations of these policies are detected.*